Sir Henry Webb, 1st Baronet

-Lieutenant-Colonel Sir Henry Webb, 1st Baronet, JP (28 July 1866, Hereford – 29 October 1940, Caerleon) was a British Liberal Party politician who was Member of Parliament (MP) for Forest of Dean (1911–1918) and Cardiff East (1923–1924), and as Junior Lord of the Treasury (1912–1915).
+Lieutenant-Colonel Sir Henry Webb, 1st Baronet, JP (28 July 1866 – 29 October 1940) was a British Liberal Party politician who was Member of Parliament (MP) for Forest of Dean (1911–1918) and Cardiff East (1923–1924), and as Junior Lord of the Treasury (1912–1915).

 Biography

 Educated at Lausanne and Paris, known as "Harry", he trained as a mining engineer and became a director of several South Wales collieries.
 He was High Sheriff of Monmouthshire for 1921 and a JP in three counties.

 During World War I, he raised and commanded the 13th Battalion Gloucestershire Regiment and the 13th Battalion Worcestershire Regiment.
 He also commanded the 23rd (Works) Battalion, the King's Regiment (Liverpool) and the Western Command Labour Centre.

 Baronet

 On 28 January 1916, he was made a baronet, of Llwynarthen, Monmouth.
 On his death the baronetcy became extinct.

 Marriages

 He was married twice: in 1894 to Ellen Williams, who died in 1919; and then to Helena Kate de Paula.